hardeep-sudo/promtail-setup-using-helm/README.md

-# promtail-setup-usinh-helm
+# promtail-setup-using-helm
-promtail setup usinh helm
+promtail setup using helm